DaveBenham/VenomModules/README.md

 ### RAND

 Normally the patterns are established by an internal RNG that has been seeded with the sampled seed value.
-Alternatively, any varying unipolar CV between 0-10V can be patched into the RAND input to override the internal RNG.
+Alternatively, any unipolar varying CV betweem 0V and 10V can be patched into the RAND input to override the internal RNG.
 Each division will sample the RAND signal at the appropriate time to establish the next "random" value to compare against the division slider threshold.
 Note that the seed value has no effect when using an external RAND source.

 If the RAND input is monophonic, then all divisions will sample the same RAND input.
 But if you provide a polyphonic input with 8 channels, then each division will get its own "random" input.
 Note that if you patch a polyphonic input with fewer than 8 channels, then the missing channels will get constant 0V.